Sunday, May 10, 2015

 - Nursery and Greenhouses with Antonio Sanchez and Dolores Ruiz, Grow Native Nursery

 Garden Walking Tours

-Join us for a 75-minute guided walking tours of the Garden including our Wonders of Wildflowers exhibit in the California Container Garden.
-The tours depart from the front patio of the Garden Shop.
+Join us for 60-minute guided walking tours of the Garden including our Secrets of Sage exhibit in the California Container Garden.
+Tours depart from the front patio of the Garden Shop.
 The walking portion of the tour is approximately one mile.